Manix Auriantal

-Manix Auriantal (born August 8, 1980) is a Rwandan-Canadian retired professional basketball player and is now actively dedicated to the next generation of Canadian athletes.
+Manix Auriantal (born August 8, 1980) is a Canadian retired professional basketball player and is now actively dedicated to the next generation of Canadian athletes.
+He is of Haitian descent.
 He currently runs a basketball programme for Louis-Joseph Papineau high school in Montreal, Quebec, Canada.
 Auriantal has played for several teams from his hometown since graduating from the New York Institute of Technology in 2004.
-He has represented Rwanda in international competition, and played for them at the AfroBasket 2007.
+He has represented Canada in international competition, and played for them at the AfroBasket 2007.

 Collegiate career

 Auriantal first attended Dawson College in Westmount, Quebec.
 He then transferred to the Globe Institute of Technology in New York City, United States.
 After one year, he began attending NYIT in the same city, where he played his final two seasons of basketball.

 Professional basketball career

 Auriantal played with the Montreal Matrix of the American Basketball Association (ABA) from 2005 to 2006.
 On February 4, 2006, he was named ABA Player of the Week.
 Later that month, he was named to the 2006 All-Star Game along with former NBA All-Star Tim Hardaway.
 Auriantal began competing for BC Körmend of the Nemzeti Bajnokság I/A in Hungary in 2008.
 On October 18, he made his debut and scored a season-best 17 points vs EnterNet-NTE.
 The guard moved to the Montreal Jazz of the National Basketball League of Canada (NBL) for the 2012-13 season.
 He posted a season-high 36 points in a loss to the London Lightning on December 7, 2012 and, by the end of the season, led the league in steals, averaging 2.15 per game.